51st (Highland) Division: The Mediterranean and Middle-East

 Arriving in North Africa in August 1942, the 51st (Highland) Infantry Division experienced its first fighting at the Second Battle of El Alamein (October–November), sustaining some 2,000 casualties.
 It then played a major part in Operation Lightfoot, where it was in the centre of the Northern Push, between the 9th Australian Division and the 2nd New Zealand Division.
 It faced the German 21st Panzer Division and some Italian units.
 Initially unsuccessful during Lightfoot, the minefields it cleared were key in achieving a breakout during Operation Supercharge.

 Subsequently, the division was involved in many battles of the Tunisian Campaign, including the battle of Wadi Akarit, in early April 1943, and took part in the frontal assault on strongpoints guarded by deep minefields, where it was on the far right of the line.
 The Commanding Officer (CO) of the 7th Battalion, Argyll and Sutherland Highlanders, Lieutenant Colonel Lorne MacLaine Campbell, was awarded the Victoria Cross for his leadership during the battle.
 The war in North Africa ended on 13 May 1943 with the surrender of almost 250,000 Axis soldiers as prisoners of war (POWs).
 Throughout the fighting in North Africa the division served under the command of the British Eighth Army, under General Bernard Montgomery.

+Later the 51st Division had a rest to absorb replacements for the heavy losses, in both manpower and materiel, suffered in North Africa and began training in amphibious warfare.
+In July, the division took part in the Allied invasion of Sicily, codenamed Operation Husky, suffering comparatively light casualties in the short campaign, which lasted for 38 days.

+On the evening of 18 July 1943, members of the Division advanced towards Paterno in the foothills of Mount Etna.
+Their objective was the village and train station at Sferro and the bridge over the Simeto river.
+They met fierce resistance which continued throughout 19 July 1943.
+That night, the Gordon Highlanders, under heavy bombardment, crossed the railway and occupied Sferro village.
+During daylight hours of 20 July, the enemy maintained a steady bombardment.
+Action continued sporadically until August 3.
+The total casualties of the Division in the campaign had been 124 Officers and 1312 other ranks.
+In November 1943, representatives of the 51st Highland Division erected a Memorial in the form of a stone Celtic Cross.
+The memorial still stands, overlooking Sferro and Mount Etna in the distance.